mjgommo/CAVD_COMP_PIPELINES/README.md

-# CAVD_COMP_PIPELINES
+# CAVD COMPUTATIONAL PIPELINES
 Computational pipelines for the analysis of RNASeq data in the context of the research project: "Identification of a peripheral blood gene signature predicting aortic valve calcification".

-Pipelines are distributed in four folders:
+Pipelines are distributed in four directories:
 1. PREPROCESSING
 2. ALIGN_AND_QUANTIFY
 3. DEA_RNASeqEdgeR-4.0.4
 4. CLUSTERING_AND_ANNOTATION

 ## PREPROCESSING
-This folder contains a single shell script that calls cutadapt, to eliminate Illumina adapter remains, and FastQC, to perform some quality tests on the reads, after preprocessing.
+This directory contains a single shell script that calls cutadapt, to eliminate Illumina adapter remains, and FastQC, to perform some quality tests on the reads, after preprocessing.

 ## ALIGN_AND_QUANTIFY
-This folder contains a single shell script that calls RSEM to align preprocessed reads against a transcriptome reference and quantify gene expression levels.
+This directory contains a single shell script that calls RSEM to align preprocessed reads against a transcriptome reference and quantify gene expression levels.

 ## DEA_RNASeqEdgeR-4.0.4
-This folder contains four R scripts that call EdgeR or limma, to normalize gene expression counts estimated by the RSEM pipeline, and to perform differential expression analysis.
+This directory contains four R scripts that call EdgeR or limma, to normalize gene expression counts estimated by the RSEM pipeline, and to perform differential expression analysis.

 The output consists in the following collection of files: